Rishabh672003/pyfix-imports/README.md

 Just running `pyfix-imports <FILENAME>` will just print the fixed code to the stdout.
 If you want to update the file in-place use the -f/--fix option `pyfix-imports -c <FILENAME>`

+I recommend after running the program use [isort](https://pycqa.github.io/isort/) to sort the imports.

 ## Configuration